iterative/dvc.org/content/docs/user-guide/dvc-files-and-directories.md

   HTTP, S3, or Azure [external outputs](/doc/user-guide/managing-external-data);
   and a special _checksum_ for HDFS and WebHDFS.
 - `size`: Size of the file or directory (sum of all files).
-- `nfiles`: If a directory, number of files inside.
+- `nfiles`: If this output is a directory, the number of files inside (recursive).
 - `cache`: Whether or not this file or directory is <abbr>cached</abbr> (`true` by default, if not present).
 See the `--no-commit` option of `dvc add`.
 - `persist`: Whether the output file/dir should remain in place while `dvc repro` runs.
 By default outputs are deleted when `dvc repro` starts (if this value is not present).
-- `desc`: User description for this output.
+- `desc` (optional): User description for this output.
 This doesn't affect any DVC operations.

 A _dependency entry_ (`deps`) can have these fields: